 - c.
-Students must achieve no less than 90% on dosage calculation final exams in order to pass the course.
-Students who do not achieve these scores will receive a grade of F in the course. - 2.
-Whole Person Assessment Requirements
+Students must achieve no less than 90% on medical terminology final exam in order to pass the course.
+Students who do not achieve this score will receive a grade of F in the course. - 2.
+Whole Person Assessment Requirements None

-None